nrdrch/slib-sorter/README.md

 ### Suggestions
-- Create a function in - or imported into your $PSPROFILE for easier Execution.
+- Create a function in - or imported into your $PROFILE for easier Execution.

 ```
+# $HOME\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1
 # example function
 # Change the name to your prefered alias for easier execution.
 function sorter {